“What supplements should I take?”

 While a high quality omega-3 and vitamin D are both essential to take daily, whey protein isn’t a supplement you “need,” but it’s probably a great idea to take it, says Mohr.
 Whey does certainly offer some unique benefits; it’s high in the ever-important branched chain amino acids (BCAA’s), which can play an important role in muscle building, muscle recovery, and even fat loss.
 More importantly, whey protein is a quick, convenient source of quality calories.
 Add some fruit a scoop of nut butter and you’ve got a perfect, on the go meal that takes 60 seconds to make.

-Born Approved (I prefer a blend of proteins, in general): BioTrust Low Carb Protein
+Born Approved: BioTrust Low Carb Protein

 While not quite a replacement for fruits and vegetables, these are a good “insurance” policy.
 Greens supplements can help improve a diet that is low in fruits and vegetables, says Mohr.
 That’s because less than 1 percent of men and 4 percent of women ages 18 to 24 eat the recommended 5 servings (or more) of fruits and vegetables each day.
 And for people ages 25 to 34, those percentages on jump to 6 percent and 9 percent, respectively.